Northern Busway, Auckland: Plans

 Sunnynook, the smallest of the six stations.

 By 2015, plans were unveiled to extend the busway lanes northwards between Constellation Station to Albany Station.
 This was completed in 2022.

 An extension towards Orewa in the north is being debated for the long-term future.
 It was originally expected to cost around NZ$500 million, although the success of the scheme has now sparked potentially more extensive schemes for between NZ$700 million and NZ$1.2 billion to at least Silverdale, with up to five tunnels and seven bridges, including a motorway flyover between Constellation and Albany stations.
 Plans in 2008 included additional stations at Rosedale and Redvale.

 In December 2017, plans were released for a $70 million station at Rosedale, situated between the Albany and Constellation stations.
 The station would be sited on Arrenway Drive with platforms extending across Rosedale Road for bus transfers to other routes.
 A construction start date of mid-2019 and opening in 2021 were proposed.
-Resource consent was granted in 2020 and construction of the new station is expected to begin in late 2024.
+Resource consent was granted in 2020 and construction of the new station began in 2026.